We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

 Zerto, a Hewlett Packard Enterprise company, empowers customers to run an always-on business by simplifying the protection, recovery, and mobility of on-premises and cloud applications.
 Zerto’s cloud data management and protection platform eliminates the risks and complexity of modernization and cloud adoption across private, public, and hybrid deployments.
 The simple, software-only platform uses continuous data protection at scale to converge disaster recovery, backup, and data mobility.
 Zerto is trusted by over 9,500 customers globally and is powering offerings for Microsoft Azure, IBM Cloud, AWS, Google Cloud, Oracle Cloud, and more than 350 managed service providers.

-Arcserve UDP is ranked 50th in Backup and Recovery Software with 2 reviews while Zerto is ranked 4th in Backup and Recovery Software with 50 reviews.
+Arcserve UDP is ranked 50th in Backup and Recovery Software with 2 reviews while Zerto is ranked 2nd in Backup and Recovery Software with 52 reviews.
 Arcserve UDP is rated 6.0, while Zerto is rated 9.2.
 The top reviewer of Arcserve UDP writes "Responsive technical support, plenty of backup options, and scalable".
 On the other hand, the top reviewer of Zerto writes "Gives us business continuity capabilities during hurricane season and in case of ransomware".
-Arcserve UDP is most compared with Veeam Backup & Replication, Acronis Backup, Veritas Backup Exec, Rubrik and Nakivo, whereas Zerto is most compared with Veeam Backup & Replication, VMware SRM, Rubrik, Dell EMC RecoverPoint for Virtual Machines and Azure Site Recovery.
+Arcserve UDP is most compared with Veeam Backup & Replication, Acronis Backup, Veritas Backup Exec, Rubrik and Dell EMC Avamar, whereas Zerto is most compared with Veeam Backup & Replication, VMware SRM, Rubrik, Azure Site Recovery and Dell EMC RecoverPoint for Virtual Machines.
 See our Arcserve UDP vs. Zerto report.

 See our list of best Backup and Recovery Software vendors.